jonvw28/kew_grasses/README.md

 ### Species Discovery

 The raw data for the project were taken from a [World Checklist of Selected Plant Families (WCSP)][2]<sup>5</sup> download that was made on 5th July 2016 for the Poaceae family.
 From this, two unaltered comma-seperated value files were extracted, one giving the species data, and the other containing the distribution information.
+This is the format in which the default method will require the data to be for column references to be correct.
+Should the user wish to alter these column references then they should look [here][link1]

 Before counting the numbers of species published in each time window the data was first filtered so as to only select those currently accepted species.
 To do this the WCSP species data was filtered to select only entries with accepted taxonomic status, and only entries with a listed rank of species were included (removing sub-species).
 Finally any hybrids at the genus and/or species level were removed to leave only natural accepted species.